 This programme is run jointly by the University and the world-renowned Royal Botanic Garden Edinburgh (RBGE).
 The RBGE is home to one of the world’s best living collections of plants (15,000 species across four sites, amounting to five per cent of known world species), a herbarium of three million preserved specimens and one of the UK’s most comprehensive botanical libraries.

 RBGE offers collections-based biodiversity research opportunities across a wide spectrum of organisms and geographical regions.
 This diversity, coupled with the RBGE’s world-leading research in different continents, provides an unrivalled masters programme in plant biodiversity.

-This programme is full-time and consists of two terms of lectures, practicals, workshops and investigations, followed by a four-month research project.
+This programme is full time and consists of two semesters of lectures, practicals, workshops and investigations, followed by a four-month research project.
 The programme includes a two-week field course in a tropical country (recently Belize).